r-dbi/odbc/setup.md

 brew install psqlodbc
 ```

 Then, ensure that the `obdc.ini` and `odbcinst.ini` configuration files note an entry for PostgreSQL.
 For example entries in those files, see `.github/odbc`.
-To locate the driver on your system, see the output of `brew info psqlodbc`.
+To locate the driver on your system, see the output of `psqlodbc | grep -E '.(dylib|so)$'`.

 To launch a PostgreSQL server locally, run: